Learning and Optimization of Implicit Negative Feedback for Industrial Short-video Recommender System: Online Experiments

 \subsubsection{Improvement trend over a week}

 we further study the performance improvement in a one-week time window to capture long-term performance improvement.
-The daily average recommendation performance for our model (bucket-A) and the base model (bucket-B) is presented in Figure \ref{fig::trend} across key metrics, including app usage duration, video play time and count, active user and page visitor counts, and similar recommendation reductions. \begin{itemize}[leftmargin=*] \item \textbf{The overall app usage duration and the number of active users show stable and smooth improvements over the baseline.} Figure \ref{fig::2a} shows a steady improvement trend in app usage duration, with an average growth rate of 0.150\%, and relative stability in active user count in Figure\ref{fig::2d}, with an average improvement rate of around 0.050\%.
+The daily average recommendation performance for our model (bucket-A) and the base model (bucket-B) is presented in Figure~\ref{fig::trend} across key metrics, including app usage duration, video play time and count, active user and page visitor counts, and similar recommendation reductions. \begin{itemize}[leftmargin=*] \item \textbf{The overall app usage duration and the number of active users show stable and smooth improvements over the baseline.} Figure~\ref{fig::2a} shows a steady improvement trend in app usage duration, with an average growth rate of 0.150\%, and relative stability in active user count in Figure~\ref{fig::2d}, with an average improvement rate of around 0.050\%.

-\item \textbf{Our method's improvements increase consistently over time on most metrics.} Growth users' (recently-registered users who are likely to continue using the app ) usage time shows an upward trend (Figure \ref{fig::2a}), with an improvement rate of -0.029\% on the first day to 0.282\% on the last day.
+\item \textbf{Our method's improvements increase consistently over time on most metrics.} Growth users' (recently-registered users who are likely to continue using the Kuaishou app) usage time shows an upward trend in Figure~\ref{fig::2a}, with an improvement rate of -0.029\% in the first day to 0.282\% in the last day.
 Similarly, despite an initial lower count, active user numbers in the low-activity group gradually exceeded the baseline by over 0.15\% as negative feedback modeling proceeds.
-Other metrics show an immediate performance improvement once our method is deployed.
-In addition to the improvement in positive feedback, explicit negative feedback also decreases, indicating users' growing satisfaction with the recommended videos.

-\end{itemize} The above results show our model's effectiveness and stability in enhancing both short and long-term user engagement.
+Other metrics show an immediate improvement once our method is deployed.
+In addition to the increase in positive feedback, explicit negative feedback also decreases, indicating users' growing satisfaction with the recommended videos. \end{itemize} The above results show our model's effectiveness and stability in enhancing both short and long-term user engagement.